DennisFaucher/pi-extensions/README.md

 I have been getting help from Claude in writing the extensions for pi that will make my life easier.
 These extensions should be saved to ~/.pi/agent/extensions/

+### To Install the Gmail Extension
+Copy the gmail folder to ~/.pi/agent/extensions/
+Run npm install in that folder to pull down imapflow Start pi or run /reload in pi
+Use /gmail-auth in pi.dev to authenticate

 ### Running Everything Offline
 #### Run a local model